livewire/livewire/docs/validation.md

 ## Form objects

-As more properties and validation rules are added to a Livewire component, it can feel too crowded.
+As more properties and validation rules are added to a Livewire component, it can begin to feel too crowded.
 To alleviate this pain and also provide a helpful abstraction for code reuse, you can use Livewire's *Form Objects* to store your properties and validation rules.

-Below is the same `CreatePost` example, except this time, the properties and rules have been extracted to a dedicated form object called `PostForm`:
+Below is the same `CreatePost` example, but now the properties and rules have been extracted to a dedicated form object named `PostForm`:

 ```php
 <?php